 URL optimized for search

 Your blog post URL is one of the first things that search engines crawl on the page, so make sure to include keywords in it and make it reader-friendly before posting.
-Here’s an example of a post from the BioMed Central blog that has been optimized for search engines: http://blogs.biomedcentral.com/bmcblog/2014/10/29/new-open-access-button-launched/ – you’ll notice that the end of the URL is essentially the title of the post with hyphens in between.
+Here’s an example of a post from the Research in progress blog that has been optimized for search engines: https://blogs.biomedcentral.com/bmcblog/2014/10/29/new-open-access-button-launched/ – you’ll notice that the end of the URL is essentially the title of the post with hyphens in between.